 Wear the right winter running kit, especially when the temperature plummets!
 The fact is that your body can withstand a lot, provided you look after it correctly.
 Nowhere is this more critical than when running on snow.
 Wear good quality thermal base layers, mid layers and waterproof outer shells.
-And make sure your extremities, such as your feet, hands and nose are covered at all times.
+Also try and make sure your extremities, such as your feet, hands and nose are covered at all times.
 Many injuries come from muscles not being warm.
 When in deeper snow, using tights stops the snow touching your skin.
 If you are out for more than an hour, take an extra layer with you.
 It is always better to be safe and not have to use the extra layer than not.

 3. Choose Suitable Winter Running Shoes

 The best shoes for running in snow and ice are trail or fell running shoes as the grip is excellent.
-For waterproofness, GORE-TEX® is an excellent advantage in running shoes for winter.
+For wet weather protection, GORE-TEX® is an excellent advantage in running shoes for winter.
 Your feet stay dry and stay at an optimum temperature to keep performance high.
 If you want to use a shoe without GORE-TEX®, try a pair of waterproof socks.
 These will keep your feet warm and dry.

 4. Fuel Up

 Your body needs to work extra hard when running in cold conditions so make sure that you fuel up regularly if you are out for several hours.
 If you are worried about your snacks freezing, you can place these in an inside pocket for warmth.

 5. Stay Hydrated

 Even though it might be cold, you can still become dehydrated when running in cold weather.
 Drink regularly and if you need to prevent your fluid from freezing, you can carry an insulated hydration pack.